LIVERFASt the new screening tool we are using for the SUNN SCREEN PROJECT.

-NASH diagnosis is typically based on assessment by a pathologist using scoring systems such as the Steatosis, Activity, and Fibrosis (SAF) score.
-The SAF score measures the presence and extent of each individual component of steatosis (fattiness), activity (inflammation and ballooning), and fibrosis (scarring).
-LiverFASt is a blood-based diagnostic test that evaluates the same categories used in classic SAF scoring by using an algorithm to look at 10 different biomarkers.
-This algorithm is key to LIVERFASt and has been trained and tested on thousands of patient cases around the world.
+LIVERFASt is a blood-based diagnostic test developed by Fibronostics that looks at steatosis, activity, and fibrosis using an algorithm to analyze 10 distinct biomarkers.
+Like a classic SAF score, LIVERFASt measures the presence and extent of steatosis (fattiness), activity (inflammation and ballooning), and fibrosis (scarring) to determine level of NAFLD/NASH.
+The algorithm is key to LIVERFASt and has been trained and tested on thousands of patient cases around the world.
 Once a lab draws blood and assess the 10 biomarkers, the results can be inputted into the LIVERFASt online portal, which uses the algorithm to calculate scores.
 The use of the algorithm helps improve consistency in results, which has proven to be a challenge for human pathologists.
-Once the algorithm has analyzed the biomarker results, patients will be given a score for each category of analysis, seen in the following graphic.
+The algorithm analyzes the biomarker results, assigning patients a score for each category of analysis, as seen in the following graphic.

-These data, in combination with demographic information (age, gender), are used to classify patients into different levels of NAFLD or NASH.
+These scores, in combination with demographic information (age and gender), are used to classify patients into different levels of NAFLD/NASH as follows.

 - NAFLD, only: fibrosis stage is 0, activity stage is <2, steatosis stage is 0